Expatriate Management and Talent Mobility Virtual Conference

 Markus Kurth – Mercer

 Traditional relocation concerns have given way to a more complex talent-brokering challenge in the context of globally distributed workforces.
 Just as assignees must adapt to such challenges as upskilling, flexible working, gig working or working from home, HR professionals must also adjust their work practices.
 Mobility and international HR teams will need to review and rethink their work culture, organization, work setup and tools.
 They will also have to upskill themselves and learn to play a more significant role in compliance management.
+A variable which influences the necessary skill set and organizational setup the most is the operating model.
+Therefore, defining the service portfolio and roles of the mobility and international HR teams is one crucial step for reinvention.

 Head of Global Mobility Policy